nzbri/movid/README.md

 ```

 ## TODO
-- Add face/pose feature number to each line of csv output (as for the hand feature names).
 - Implement the "holistic" model.
+Might not be feasible - this seems to be waiting on an upgrade path that has already
+  been done for the other models in the MediaPipe project
 - Handle paths properly rather than by concatenating strings.
 - Sort the reversing of left and right handedness.
 Should be simple for hand tracking but may be a bigger issue for
   pose tracking?